Where We Stand: Equal Pay

 To achieve economic security for all women, AAUW advocates pay equity and fairness in compensation and benefits.

 Despite civil rights laws and advancements in women’s economic status, wage discrimination still persists in every state and virtually every occupation.
-Women who work full time, year-round take home about 83 cents for every dollar that non-Hispanic, white men earn.
-Over a career—defined as 47 years of full-time work—women’s total estimated earnings loss compared with men is $700,000 for a high school graduate, $1.2 million for a college graduate, and $2 million for a professional school graduate.
+Women who work full time, year-round take home about 84 cents for every dollar that non-Hispanic, white men earn.

-A pay gap also persists across all racial and ethnic groups.
-Women of color experience wider pay gaps—among full-time workers in 2020, Black and Latina women made, respectively, 64 cents and 57 cents on the dollar as compared to non-Hispanic white men.
-The overall pay gap has only decreased by a nickel during the 21st century and, unless action is taken, the pay gap between men’s and women’s earnings will not close until 2093.
+A pay gap persists across all racial and ethnic groups.
+Women of color experience wider pay gaps—among full-time workers in 2022, Black and Latina women made, respectively, 69 cents and 57 cents on the dollar as compared to non-Hispanic white men.
+The overall pay gap has only decreased by a nickel during the 21st century and, unless action is taken, the pay gap between men’s and women’s earnings will not close until 2088.

 Real Consequences

 States can also provide additional equal pay protections through their own legislative action.
 Over the last few years, state legislatures in dozens of states passed new laws designed to close the gender pay gap.
-Currently, Mississippi is the only state in the country without any equal pay protections, though the laws in other states and the District of Columbia differ significantly in their scope and strength.
+Pay equity laws across states and the District of Columbia differ significantly in their scope and strength.

 Congressional Efforts to Close the Pay Gap